haskell/pvp/pvp-faq.md

 libraries share a version.

-For example, if package P exposes library A and B, and A changes to remove an exported entry, then the PVP says that the major version of A must be increased.
-Since there is only one version for the package, that means that the major version of the package must increase, even though B has not changed.
+For example, if package P exposes library A and B, and A changes to remove an exported entry, then the PVP says that if A was a standalone package, then its major version of would have to increase.
+Since there is only one package and only one version for both A and B, that means that the major version of P itself must increase, even though B has not changed.

 That is, the rules are the same as if A and B were both exposed via a single library.